moonlightshimmer/moonlightshimmer/README.md

-# 👋 Hi, I'm Aj — Product Analyst | Data Scientist | Builder
+# 👋 Hi, I'm Rashmi — Product Analyst | Data Scientist | Builder

 Welcome to my GitHub profile!
 I'm a data-driven product thinker with a background spanning startups and enterprises like **AWS**, **Walmart**, **Postman**, and **MongoDB**.
 I use experimentation, analytics, and AI-native tools to design better products and unlock business growth.